 Use an oil instead of a cream

 While creams can be really good and body butters even better, oils are the top choice for seriously parched skin.
 My oil of choice is the Natural Caring Oil by Eucerin.
-It’s mainly made from sunflower seed oil, jojoba oil and almond oil.
+It’s mainly made from sunflower seed oil, jojoba oil, and almond oil.
 The oils and its high vitamin E contents not only help with dryness but help with skin elasticity and resilience helping it stretch as much as it needs to without getting damaged.

 Apply it once or twice per day

 I started using the oil every night before going to sleep as soon as I started showing.
 When I got to about 6 months I started doing the same in the morning as well.
-During my morning routine I only apply the oil to my belly.
-In the evening however I also use it on my breasts and thighs, particularly on their back.
-This is where I tend to gain most of the weight so even though they don’t grow to the size of a pregnant belly I still want nice legs when I eventually loose the extra weight.
+During my morning routine, I only apply the oil to my belly.
+In the evening, however, I also use it on my breasts and thighs, particularly on their back.
+This is where I tend to gain most of the weight so even though they don’t grow to the size of a pregnant belly I still want nice legs when I eventually lose the extra weight.
 And while it’s highly unlikely that you will get stretch marks on your breasts, keeping the skin there soft and stretchy helps with sagging as well.
 So yes, belly, breasts, bottom.
 If you gain weight somewhere else, amend the list accordingly.

-I find two times per day is enough for most people but if you have extra dry skin or if it’s exposed to drying agents such as sun, salt, heating and the likes, repeat as much as you feel it’s needed.
+I find two times per day is enough for most people but if you have extra dry skin or if it’s exposed to drying agents such as the sun, salt, heating and the likes, repeat as much as you feel it’s needed.
 For example, do it after every hot shower and after every trip to the beach.